Saifullah-dev/react-file-manager/README.md

 </div>

 <p>
-An open-source React.js package for easy integration of a file manager into applications.
+An open-source React.js package with TypeScript suppor for easy integration of a file manager into applications.
 It provides a user-friendly interface for managing files and folders, including viewing, uploading, and deleting, with full UI and backend integration.
 </p>

 ## ✨ Features